 Thankfully, our team is staffed with a board certified periodontists.
 Dr. Ryan Clagett is experienced in treating and preventing gum disease and can maintain your oral health and protect your dental implants when you keep regular appointments at his Elizabethtown office.

 Dental Implants Must Be Cared for Properly

-The best thing you can do to protect your dental implants is to care for them properly.
+The ideal thing you can do to protect your dental implants is to care for them properly.
 That means Elizabethtown men and women should: